← Back to Blog

 What are the main rules for running a short-term rental in Lunenburg, especially for heritage properties?

-On top of that, property owners must adhere to the Heritage Property Act, which is designed to safeguard designated heritage sites.
-If you're considering making major changes to a heritage property, you might also need a Heritage Certificate of Appropriateness or a Heritage Permit.
-These requirements ensure that the property retains its historical significance while being used as a short-term rental.
+You will need to submit a Heritage Development Encroachment Application, which requires a detailed floor plan and a written request, with processing typically around 14 days.
+Property owners must adhere to the Heritage Property Act, which safeguards designated heritage sites.
+Major changes may require a Heritage Certificate of Appropriateness or a Heritage Permit.
+These requirements ensure the property retains its historical significance while being used as a short-term rental.

-How can property owners in Lunenburg maintain heritage charm while meeting modern guest needs?
+How can property owners maintain heritage charm while meeting modern guest needs?

 How can property owners in Lunenburg adjust their short-term rental pricing effectively?